UnqGit/MathDifferentiator/Formulae/README.md

 ```

 This was just an example, as this result is pretty well known and is reffered to as leibniz's theorem
 But now, we will formulate our own formulae!
+Keep in mind the pascal's triangle as most of if not all of our formulae will be using it; and we will have to do a lot of pattern matching!

+Let's first start with the exp(f(x)) function in [EXP](EXP.md)